gvp-study/CarND-Vehicle-Detection/Vehicle-Detection-Project.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Due to lack of time, I was unable to implement the enhancements suggested by Ryan Keene.
+I hope to complete this project in the future if time permits.
+The main disadvantage of the simplistic approach I have used is that there is no smoothing of the vehicle detected from frame to frame.
+This will result in a noisy detection and will prevent the tracking of detected cars when they get occluded by another vehicle that passes in between the camera and the original tracked vehicle.

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.